List of constituents of the Great Western Railway: 1910s

-1921 Railways Act
+Railways Act 1921

 The Railways Act 1921 provided for the compulsory amalgamation of many of Britain's railways.
-27 of the larger railways (termed "Constituent Companies" by the Act) would amalgamate on or before 1 January 1923 to create four larger railways (termed "Amalgamated Companies").
+27 of the larger railways (termed "Constituent Companies" by the act) would amalgamate on or before 1 January 1923 to create four larger railways (termed "Amalgamated Companies").
 About 100 of the smaller railways (termed "Subsidiary Companies") would be absorbed by either the Constituent Companies or the Amalgamated Companies.
 In what was termed the "Western Group", the Constituent Companies were: